-If you’ve looked around for more than five minutes at coffee makers online, there’s no doubt you’ve discovered that there are a lot of coffee makers out there.
-The sheer volume of pages written about these coffee brewers on the internet is enough to break down any under-caffeinated seeker.
+If you’ve looked around for more than five minutes at coffee makers online, there’s no doubt you’ve discovered that there are a lot of options out there.
+The sheer volume of pages written about these on the internet is enough to break down any under-caffeinated seeker.

-We understand your pain, so we’ve developed this small guide to help you find the right coffee maker that fits your unique needs and circumstances.
-With our help, you should have a new coffee maker on your counter in no time.
+We understand your pain, so we’ve developed this small guide to help you find the best coffee maker with grinder to fit your unique needs and circumstances.

 Best mid range